csc-training/GeoML/README.md

 * Click launch and wait until granted resources
 * Click "Launch Desktop"

-## Exercises on own laptop
+## Exercises on own computer

-Exercises 1-7 could be done on any laptop, required installations are described in [requirements.txt](requirements.txt), required data is downloaded in Notebooks.
-For exercise 8 (CNN) GPU resources are good to have, the batch jobs here are suitable for Puhti only.

-Extra steps for own laptop
+Exercises 1-7 Jupyter notebooks can be run as is on any computer.
+Exercise 8 (CNN), batch job scripts are Puhti specific as GPU resources are good to have for the exercise to run in reasonable time.
+However, the Python scripts can also be run on your own computer with some path adjustments.

+To get started:
-* Download the exercise material from Github
+* Get the exercise material from Github
 	* Clone this Github repository: `git clone https://github.com/csc-training/GeoML.git`
-	* OR if unfamiliar with Github, download the files as a [zip-file](https://github.com/csc-training/GeoML/archive/refs/heads/main.zip)
+	* OR download the repository as a [zip-file](https://github.com/csc-training/GeoML/archive/refs/heads/main.zip)
+* Install all needed packages for running the notebooks.
+The dependencies are collected in [requirements.txt](requirements.txt) (package versions in comments are same as used for GeoML course 2022 on Puhti), which can be used with pip (`pip install -e requirements.txt`) OR conda (`conda create --name geoml -c conda-forge --file requirements.txt`; creates a conda environment; see [conda homepage](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html#managing-envs) on how to use it) to install all needed packages for running the notebooks.
-* Change the main path in beginning of each notebook.
+* Adapt the main path in beginning of each notebook to your environment.
+* Have fun going through the notebooks and add an issue to this repository if something is not working.

 ## Extra material